albertopeam/Android-Infrastructure/README.md

 the use case execution.
 This will need a list of delegates as parameter, every one will handle a concrete expception.

-The next example covers a exception delegate that handle only a exception, a NullPointerException, it will return an Error that contains a description of the exception.
+The next example covers a exception delegate that handle a NullPointerException, it will return an Error that contains a description of the exception, because we consider that a NPE its not recoverable, we only inform that there is an internal error.
 ```java
 ExceptionDelegate aDelegate = new ExceptionDelegate() {
     @Override